 Kingfisher Creek crossing upgrade - Woolloongabba

-Brisbane City Council is pleased to announce the replacement of the Kingfisher Creek pedestrian and cyclist crossing that connects Lerna Street and Turbo Drive, through Moorhen Flats Recreational Area in Woolloongabba.
-The new creek crossing will improve accessibility and amenity for local residents and commuters who utilise the facility.
+Brisbane City Council completed the replacement of the Kingfisher Creek pedestrian and cyclist crossing upgrade, connecting Lerna Street and Turbo Drive, Woolloongabba.
+The new creek crossing will improve accessibility and amenity for local residents and commuters who use the facility.

 |Address||Moorhen Flats Recreational Area, Woolloongabba|